 The po’ boy is a southern fast food staple, and the family-owned Parkway has some of New Orleans’ best.
 Step inside the vintage interior (the shop is 110 years old!) and try a massive “Surf and Turf,” a mix of roast beef and shrimp, or opt for the fried shrimp version the Obamas chose when the First Family visited in 2010.

+Have you visited New Orleans?
 Where is your favorite place to grab a bite in the Big Easy?
 Tell us in the comments!